-Save Tax – Split the Rent
+Save Landlord Tax – Split The Rent

 It seems timely with the deadline for paying and submitting a landlords self assessment tax return having just passed on the 31.01 to mention a way of reducing your potential liabilities for next year.
-This should be of particular interest to parents of student offspring who they have or are about to buy accommodation for them to live in whilst undertaking their studies.
+This should be of particular interest to landlords who are parents of student offspring who they have or are about to buy accommodation for them to live in whilst undertaking their studies.
 It also applies to any unmarried property owners that jointly own and let a property.
 Many people assume that when a property is jointly owned that any rental income would have to be distributed in accordance with their ownership of the property.
-For instance where a property is owned 50:50 then the natural assumption is that the rent is distributed in the same proportions.
+For instance where a rental property is owned 50:50 then the natural assumption is that the rent is distributed in the same proportions.
 However, there are situations where the rent can be shared out in varying proportions with tax advantages to each party.

 Take for example the situation where a property is owned by you and your student daughter.
 You own 90% of the property whilst she has the remaining 10%.
 The net rental income in any one year is £5,500.
 This would normally give you an income of £4,950 pa and your daughter £550.
 As a higher rate taxpayer your share of the rental income is subject to 40% tax.
 Your daughter being a student does not pay anything.
 However, as a generous father you subsidise your daughter’s living expenses out of your net income.
 A more tax efficient way of ‘subbing’ your offspring would be to split the rent 90:10 in favour of your daughter.
 This would give her £4,950 which would just be under her personal tax limit of £5,035.
 Your £550 share would be taxed at the top rate of 40%, but would give you just enough revenue to pay for minor repairs.
 The result of the whole exercise is that you save £2,200 in tax.